Bangladesh–Ireland relations: Migrants

-There is small Bangladeshi migrant group in Ireland.
+There has been a small Bangladeshi migrant group in Ireland, mainly coming in since the 1990s with general work permits, student visas and as refugees, though the population was still low, with around 1,700 Bangladeshis being recorded in the 2006 census.
+Since the mid-2010s, many skilled workers and more students have been coming to reside in Ireland.
+After Brexit, many EU citizens of Bangladeshi descent, mainly Italian and Portugese nationals, have been moving to Ireland, bringing the estimated population of the Bangladeshi community in Ireland to approximately 20,000 (as of 2025).
+Additionally, after COVID-19 Bangladeshis seeking asylum have skyrocketed, with a majority of applicants coming from the UK.
 99 Bangladeshis applied for asylum in Ireland in 2014 and 2015 the number rose to 231.
 Some of the Bangladeshis are illegal immigrants.
-Bangladesh-born Maksuda Akter won Ms. Ireland Beauty Pageant 2014.

 Diplomatic representation

-Ireland and Bangladesh do not have resident Ambassadors in each other's countries.
+Ireland and Bangladesh do not have resident ambassadors in each other's countries.
 Ireland's Ambassador to India is also cross-accredited to Bangladesh as well.
 Bangladesh's High Commissioner to the United Kingdom is also cross-accredited as Bangladesh's Ambassador to Ireland.
-In 2019 the Bangladeshi ambassador invited the Irish government to open an embassy in Dhaka.
+In 2019, the Bangladeshi ambassador invited the Irish government to open an embassy in Dhaka.